29 February 2008

 A British anthropologist arranged for genetic testing of members of the tribe, finding that 10% of Lemba men carry the kohen modal haplotype on their Y chromosomes.
 Even more impressive, the Lemba have a priestly clan whom they call the Buba.
 Fully 52% of Buba men who were tested bear that same marker of kohanic descent.Oh well, at least it is not Bubba.
 It almost had me worried.
 A bit.

 P.S.
-Here comes more material, and it has pictures too.
-And it is Bhuba, after all.
+Here comes more material, and here are some pictures too.

 P.P.S.
 I am concerned about my own modal haplotype, it seems to be rather weak lately...